Is Benevity the best corporate giving platform for you?

 Our platform is simple and easy.
 We provide:

-• Mobile-friendly app for employees.
-Employees can save, donate, and track all their donations in one place.
+- A mobile-friendly experience for employees.
+Whether they're on their phone in the field or sitting behind a desk, employees can save, donate, and track all their donations in one place.
 See the employee experience here.